 Market-based measures are most cost-efficient approach

 Like industrial installations covered by the EU ETS, airlines receive tradeable allowances covering a certain level of CO2 emissions from their flights per year.

-The Commission concluded that bringing aviation into the EU ETS in 2006, the Commission concluded that this was the most cost-efficient and environmentally effective option for controlling aviation emissions.
-Its decision was based on the results of a wide-ranging consultation of stakeholders and the public and analysing several types of market-based solutions.
+In proposing the inclusion of aviation in the EU ETS in 2006, the Commission concluded that this was the most cost-efficient and environmentally effective option for controlling aviation emissions.
+Its decision was based on the results of a wide-ranging consultation of stakeholders and the public and analysis of several types of market-based solutions.

 Compared with alternatives such as a fuel tax, including aviation in the EU ETS provides the same environmental benefit at a lower cost to society - or a higher environmental benefit for the same cost.

 In addition to market-based measures, operational measures - such as modernising and improving air traffic management technologies, procedures and systems – also contribute to reducing aviation emissions.